erlunlian/voyager-minecraft-ai/README.md

 ## Primitive Skills

-The bot starts with 10 primitive skills:
+The bot starts with 12 primitive skills based on the original Voyager implementation:

-1. `collectWood` - Gather wood from trees
-2. `craftItem` - Craft items with recipes
+1. `craftItem` - Craft items using recipes with crafting table support
-3. `mineBlock` - Mine specific block types
+2. `mineBlock` - Mine specific block types with exploration fallback
-4. `goToPosition` - Navigate to coordinates
-5. `placeBlock` - Place blocks
+3. `placeItem` - Place blocks with proper reference checking
+4. `smeltItem` - Smelt items in furnaces with fuel management
+5. `killMob` - Combat with melee or ranged weapons
+6. `exploreUntil` - Exploration with callback-based early stopping
-6. `equipItem` - Equip items from inventory
+7. `getItemFromChest` - Retrieve items from chests
-7. `followEntity` - Follow players/mobs
-8. `eatFood` - Consume food
+8. `depositItemIntoChest` - Store items in chests
-9. `attackEntity` - Combat hostile mobs
+9. `checkItemInsideChest` - Inspect chest contents
-10. `exploreArea` - Random exploration
+10. `shoot` - Ranged weapon attacks (bow, crossbow, etc.)
+11. `givePlacedItemBack` - Restore placed items to inventory
+12. `mineCraftingTable` - Mine crafting tables for portability

+Each primitive includes:
+- Parameter validation and error handling
+- Progress feedback via bot.chat()
+- Checkpoint saving with bot.save()
+- Fail counters to prevent infinite loops
+- Robust error recovery mechanisms

 These are used as building blocks for more complex learned skills.